Studio Overview

 PrimitiveWhat it does

-new Studio([agent])Registers one or more built Anvia agents
+new Studio([agent, pipeline])Registers built Anvia agents and pipelines

 .start(...)Starts the local HTTP runtime and bundled Studio UI